mcraeklaura/Study-M8/README.md

       - Ensure that the enabled checkbox is checked

 Fill out the: url, userid, tag, comment, and press submit, then check back to the website.

+#What does it do?
+This website it designed to make studing easier for college students.
+Taking the ideas of tagging the material you use based on course, the studier and fellow college students can easily access the material which was once helpful to others.
+Forget the days of googling and endlessly scrolling to figure out what is good to know and quickly access based off simple keyword searches.